melezhik/swat/README.md

     * new instance of Outthentic::DSL object (ODO) is created
     * check list file passed to ODO
-    * http request is exected and response passed to ODO
+    * http request is executed and response passed to ODO
     * ODO makes validation of given stdout against given check list
     * validation results are turned into a _sequence_ of Test::More ok() asserts